ml-in-barcelona/server-reason-react/README.md

   - UseEffect should not run
 - Hooks and other callbacks should be untouched
 - Components runtime?
 If there is a function call such as setState inside a component?
+- When Server components, can we transform React.node into json?